emacs-compat/compat/README.md

 Patches, bug reports and comments can be sent to the mailing list

     ~pkal/public-inbox@lists.sr.ht

+or via GitHub.
+These may include issues in the compatibility code, missing definitions or performance issues.

 When contributing, make sure to provide test and use the existing tests defined in compat-test.el.
 These can be easily executed using